There Is A Difference Between Long-Term Disability And Social Security Disability

 The laws and processes that govern whether someone is entitled to receive SSDI benefits versus long-term disability benefits from an employer or even VA compensation benefits are complex and all very different from each other, and therefore require specialized representation.

 At ERISA Law Center, we specialize in ERISA long-term disability and other employer-sponsored benefits.
-We assist clients from California, Nevada, Arizona, Washington and Oregon in fighting benefit denials and terminations of claims arising from their employer-sponsored plans.
+We assist clients from California, Nevada, Arizona, Washington, Hawaii and Oregon in fighting benefit denials and terminations of claims arising from their employer-sponsored plans.
 We do not provide representation in matters before the Social Security Administration, Veterans Affairs or other claims arising from non-ERISA/employer-sponsored plans.
 We may, however, be able to assist you if your long-term disability benefits were recently denied and the plan or insurance company is claiming an overpayment resulting from the award of SSDI benefits.
 Read below to learn about the differences between ERISA/employer-sponsored long-term disability benefits and SSDI benefits offered through the Social Security Administration and how your receipt of SSDI benefits may affect your long-term disability claim.

 What Is Social Security Disability Insurance?